dat3Cph/material/flow1/jpa/week3/JpaProject.md

 The last step is to create a diagram that mirrors your future database, also known as an EER diagram.

+Your Domain Model and EER diagram will be the foundation for your database and the JPA entities you will create in the next step.
+Both diagram should be added to your README.md file with the business idea and user stories.

 Happy coding!